Our knowledge of orthopaedics. Your best health.

 Common Acute Soft-Tissue Injuries

-- Ice.
-Use cold packs for 20 minutes at a time, several times a day.
+• Ice.
+Use cold packs for 20 minutes out of 1 hour, several times a day.
 Do not apply ice directly to the skin.

-- Compression.
-To prevent additional swelling and blood loss, wear an elastic compression bandage.
+• Compression.
+To prevent additional swelling, wear an elastic compression bandage.

 Sprains

 A sprain is a stretch and/or tear of a ligament, a strong band of connective tissue that connects the end of one bone with another.
 Ligaments stabilize and support the body's joints.
-For example, ligaments in the knee connect your thighbone (femur) with your shinbone (tibia), enabling you to walk.
+For example, ligaments in the knee connect your femur (thighbone) to your tibia (shinbone), enabling you to walk.

 Sprains are classified by severity: